 on the Gettysburg battlefield.

-His latest book, published by Savas Beatie, is the award-winning "Spies, Scouts, and Secrets in the Gettysburg Campaign: How the Critical Role of Intelligence Impacted the Outcome of Lee's Invasion of the North, June-July 1863."
-It is the recipient of the prestigious Bachelder-Coddington Literary Award for 2015, and earned Honorable Mention for the Delmarva Book Club Award in non-fiction for 2015.
+Publications include "Spies, Scouts, and Secrets in the Gettysburg Campaign: How the Critical Role of Intelligence Impacted the Outcome of Lee's Invasion of the North, June-July 1863" (Savas Beatie LLC) which was the recipient of the prestigious Bachelder-Coddington Literary Award, and the Gettysburg Civil War Round Table Distinguished Book Award.
+Also, the Delmarva Book Club Award in non-fiction (Honorable Mention).

-He also is the author of "Essays on Delaware during the Civil War: A Political, Military, and Social Perspective."
+A self-published book through Create Space (Amazon) is titled "Essays on Delaware during the Civil War: A Political, Military, and Social Perspective."